drunkleen/leenfetch/manual.md

 ### Glossary

 - **Collector**: Module that queries the system for data (CPU info, disk stats, etc.).
-- **RON**: Rusty Object Notation, a human-friendly data format used for configuration.
+- **JSONC**: JSON with `//` comments, the format used for LeenFetch configuration.
 - **Block**: A single line or section in the LeenFetch output (CPU, Memory, etc.).
 - **Palette**: The set of colors used to render ASCII art and color swatches.
-- **Toggle**: A boolean switch in the `toggles` section that enables or disables a block.
+- **Module entry**: A string or object in the `modules` array that controls which collector runs and how it is labeled.